 - Skin-on salmon

-Why you don’t need oil to pan sear salmon
+Why you don’t need oil

 Skin on salmon, a nonstick skillet, and a bed of salt and pepper create the perfect method for pan searing salmon without oil.

 It's no secret that salmon is an oily fish, and the skin itself is especially oily.
 When seared, the oil from the skin is released and rendered onto the pan, which lubricates the pan enough to discourage sticking.

 A nonstick skillet, for obvious reasons, helps to create a cooking surface that is nonstick without the need for additional oil or fat.
 A well seasoned cast-iron skillet with work OK for this method, but a good quality nonstick skillet is best.

 And lastly, using a mixture of kosher salt and ground black pepper as a “bed” for the salmon acts as a barrier between the salmon and the hot skillet, and does a wonderful job of creating a gorgeous crust on the salmon.

 How to make pan seared salmon with skin

 The steps are simple and easy to follow for searing skin-on salmon.
 The most important aspect of cooking perfect pan seared salmon is timing.
 But don’t worry, I'll take you through the step-by-step process below (or watch the web story) to make it foolproof for you.
 Let’s dive in!

 Pat salmon dry with paper towels.
 Combine 1 teaspoon kosher salt with 1 teaspoon ground black pepper.